helsing-ai/buffrs/docs/src/commands/package-commands.md

 # Package Commands

-Package commands manage a local package, and are responsible for intializing the project structure, installing and uninstalling dependencies and building a publishable artifact from the current package state.
+Package commands manage a local package, and are responsible for initializing the project structure, installing and uninstalling dependencies and building a publishable artifact from the current package state.